-If you are registering or have registered for Synod Assembly, there is no need to register separately for these Thursday night events.
-The registration button on this page is specifically for attendees who are ONLY attending Thursday night.
+If you are registering or have registered for Synod Assembly, there is no need to register separately for these events.
+The registration button on this page is specifically for attendees who are ONLY attending Thursday’s events and/or Friday’s Global Cafe.
+If you are planning to attend the full synod assembly as a voting member or non-voting participant, please register here.

 We’re excited to announce our opening events for 2018 Synod Assembly.
 These opening assembly events take place on Thursday, May 31, 2018 and are free and open to the general public.
 An optional dinner ticket is also available for a fee.